Reserve Matching with Thresholds: Omitted Algorithms

-\section{Algorithm for Finding an Even Alternating Chain with Positive Potential}
+\subsection{Algorithm for Finding an Even Alternating Chain with Positive Potential}

 In the description of the Max-in-Max algorithm as given in \cref{Max-in-Max Subsection}, it is not immediately clear whether we can find an even alternating chain with positive potential in a computationally efficient way.
 In this section, we briefly present an algorithm to find such a chain (if there is one) in polynomial time.
 The idea is to reduce the problem to finding a path with the minimum weight in a directed graph, and then use the Bellman-Ford algorithm \citep{Bellman58, Ford56}.
-Given a directed graph with possibly negative weights and a source vertex $s$, Bellman-Ford gives the path with a minimum weight starting at $s$.
-If there is a negative cycle, which implies that the minimum weight path is not well-define, Bellman-Ford algorithm detects it and returns the cycle.
+Given a directed graph with possibly negative weights and a source vertex $s$, Bellman-Ford gives a path with minimum weight between $s$ and any other vertex.
+If there is a negative cycle, which implies that the minimum weight path is not well-defined, Bellman-Ford algorithm detects it and returns the cycle.

+We will construct two different graphs for category-initiated alternating chains and patient-initiated alternating chains.
+First, we describe a directed graph in which finding a negative path corresponds to finding a category-initiated alternating chain.